-- 2.10 ACAS II Controls.
+- 2.10 Examples of ACAS II Controls.
 Many ACAS II installations are combined with the transponder and ADS-B Out controls.
 Refer to the AFM/AFMS for details.
-ACAS II controls provide the following basic control functions (see Figure 2-4, ACAS II Controls): - 2.10.1 ACAS Test.
+ACAS II controls provide the following basic control functions (see Figure 2-4, Examples of ACAS II Controls): - 2.10.1 ACAS Test.
 ACAS tests vary by model of ACAS implementation.
-Refer to the AFM/AFMS for details on how to perform an ACAS test and how a successful or failed ACAS test is annunciated. - 2.10.2 ADS-B Flight Identification (FLT ID) and ATC Radar Beacon System (ATCRBS) Discrete Code.
-Verify ADS-B Out transmits the correct FLT ID or aircraft registration, and that the transponder is operating on the appropriate discrete code. - 2.10.2.1 Flightcrews are advised to operate with the ATCRBS transponder in the altitude reporting mode with ADS-B Out transmissions enabled at all airports any time the aircraft is positioned on any portion of the airport movement area. - 2.10.2.2 Flightcrews are advised to operate ADS-B Out with the equipment turned on at all times in order to comply with part 91, §§ 91.225 and 91.227. - 2.10.2.2.1 Exceptions include sensitive government missions for national defense, homeland security, intelligence, or law enforcement purposes; when otherwise authorized by the FAA; or when otherwise directed by ATC when transmitting would jeopardize the safe execution of ATC functions. - 2.10.3 ATCRBS Transponder Selector.
+Refer to the AFM/AFMS for details on how to perform an ACAS test and how a successful or failed ACAS test is annunciated. - 2.10.2 ADS-B Flight Identification (FLT ID) and Transponder Code.
+Verify ADS-B Out is set to the FLT ID that matches exactly with the filed flight plan, and the transponder code is set appropriately. - 2.10.2.1 Flightcrews are advised to operate with the transponder in the altitude reporting mode with ADS-B Out transmissions enabled at all airports any time the aircraft is positioned on any portion of the airport movement area. - 2.10.2.2 Flightcrews are advised to operate ADS-B Out with the equipment turned on at all times in order to comply with 14 CFR §§ 91.225 and 91.227. - 2.10.3 Transponder Selector.
 Aircraft with multiple transponders have a control to select the transponder in use (e.g., ATC 1, ATC 2 or ATC L, ATC R).
-The transponders are provided with a specific altitude information source (e.g., ATC 1 provided altitude information from the left side pilot).
+The transponders are provided with a specific altitude information source (e.g., ATC 1 provided altitude information from the left side pilot). - 2.10.3.1 Flightcrews are advised to use the altitude data source in use by the Pilot Flying (PF) to provide altitude information to ACAS and the ATC transponders.
+Using a common altitude source precludes the possible generation of unnecessary RAs due to differences between pressure altitude data sources.

-- 2.10.3.1 Flightcrews are advised to use the altitude data source in use by the Pilot Flying (PF) to provide altitude information to ACAS and the ATC transponders.
-Using a common altitude source precludes the possible generation of unnecessary RAs due to differences between pressure altitude data sources. - 2.10.4 Standby (STBY) Mode.
-Power is applied to the ACAS processor and the Mode S transponder, but ACAS does not issue any interrogations, and the transponder will only reply to discrete interrogations (interrogations directed at the specific aircraft).
-The transponder still transmits squitters/ESs (nonsolicited messages). - 2.10.4.1 There is an increased hazard for collision of ACAS-equipped aircraft when aircraft are not operating transponders or not operating the altitude reporting function of the transponder.
-Pilots are advised not to select the transponder to STBY or OFF in flight, especially in a nonradar environment in accordance with § 91.215. - 2.10.5 Transponder (XPDR) Mode.
+- 2.10.4 Standby (STBY) Mode.
+Power is applied to the ACAS processor and the Mode S transponder, but ACAS and the transponder do not transmit. - 2.10.4.1 There is an increased hazard for collision of ACAS-equipped aircraft when aircraft are not operating transponders or not operating the altitude reporting function of the transponder.
+Pilots are advised not to select the transponder to STBY or OFF in flight, especially in a nonradar environment in accordance with 14 CFR § 91.215. - 2.10.5 Transponder (XPDR) Mode.
 The Mode S transponder is fully operational and will reply to all appropriate ground and ACAS interrogations.
 ACAS remains in standby. - 2.10.6 TA-ONLY Mode.
 The Mode S transponder is fully operational.
-ACAS II will operate normally, issuing the appropriate interrogations and performing all tracking functions.
+ACAS II will issue the appropriate interrogations and perform all tracking functions.
 ACAS II will only generate TAs.
 RAs are inhibited in TA-ONLY mode. - 2.10.7 TA/RA or Automatic Mode.
 The Mode S transponder is fully operational.
 ACAS II will operate normally, issuing appropriate interrogations and performing all tracking functions.
 ACAS II will generate TAs and RAs when appropriate.
-ACAS II will coordinate RAs with other ACAS II-equipped aircraft operating in TA/RA mode. - 2.10.8 Traffic (TFC) Mode.
-On ACAS equipment with the TFC mode, the TA/RA mode provides only an ACAS popup function.
+ACAS II will coordinate RAs with other ACAS II-equipped aircraft operating in TA/RA mode. - 2.10.8 Traffic (TFC) Display Mode.
+On ACAS equipment with the TFC display mode, the TA/RA mode provides only an ACAS popup function.
 Proximate traffic and other traffic are not displayed unless a TA or an RA is being generated.
-To display proximate and other traffic without a TA or an RA generated, the flightcrew selects the TFC mode.
-The operation of ACAS II in TFC mode or TA/RA mode is the same except for the display of proximate and other traffic.
+To display proximate and other traffic without a TA or an RA generated, the flightcrew selects the TFC display mode.
+The operation of ACAS II in TFC display mode or TA/RA mode is the same except for the display of proximate and other traffic.
 Refer to the AFM/AFMS for details regarding the limitations and advantages of each of the available mode selections.